Published September 23, 2013

 The SKIN winner will be announced on October 25 at the ACADIA Conference, which is co-hosted by the School of Architecture and Planning, the University of Waterloo and the University of Nottingham.
 Romano and Bruscia will host a workshop for the conference in their Silo City studio and at Rigidized Metals to demonstrate the bending and assembly processes associated with their work.

 Romano’s and Bruscia’s research is the result of a partnership between the Department of Architecture and Rigidized Metals, which funded the wall’s construction and has supported related design studios and directed research at the school as a way to explore new uses for its materials.
 The Department of Architecture, meanwhile, has benefited from the company’s ability to bend and fold metal in ways that the school cannot do on its own.
 Students have been engaged in the research since its start in spring 2012.
-Master of Architecture student Daniel Vrana and Philip Gusmano, a 2013 graduate of the undergraduate architecture program, have spent the past several months taking the project from concept to production.
+Master of Architecture students Daniel Vrana and Philip Gusmano have spent the past several months taking the project from concept to production.

 Department of Architecture Chair Omar Khan has launched several collaborations with local manufacturers – outreach that has led to innovative practice applications and new courses and research on materials from metals to terra cotta.